buzzbuzzin/buzz_ios/STRIPE_IDENTITY_SETUP.md

 ## Overview

-The app now uses Stripe Identity to securely verify government-issued IDs.
+The app now uses Stripe Identity to securely verify government-issued IDs with both document verification and selfie checks.
 This replaces the previous manual upload flow with Stripe's automated verification system.

+**Selfie Verification**: The verification flow includes a selfie check that compares the user's face with the photo on their government-issued ID.
+This provides an additional layer of security against identity fraud using stolen documents.

 ## Prerequisites